-We estimate expenses payable by us in connection with this offering, exclusive of the underwriting discounts and commissions referred to above, will be approximately \$644,014.
-We have also agreed to reimburse the underwriter for certain expenses, including an amount not to exceed \$20,000 in connection with the clearance of this offering with the Financial Industry Regulatory Authority, as set forth in the underwriting agreement.
+We estimate expenses payable by us in connection with this offering, exclusive of the underwriting discounts and commissions referred to above, will be approximately \$\\$.
+We have also agreed to reimburse the underwriter for expenses up to \$110,000 including an amount not to exceed \$20,000 in connection with the clearance of this offering with the Financial Industry Regulatory Authority.